codefellows-seattle-javascript-401d21/29-component-composition/lab-joe/README.md

 My Tests Pass!

-i tested on mount for the initial state values using enzyme.
+I tested on mount for the initial state values using enzyme.

 Feature Tasks